khoale88/Big-Data---Twitter-Sentiment-Analysis/README.md

-# Creating twitter dev account
+# Creating twitter dev account (Important)
 1. Create Twitter account
 2. Go to:  https://apps.twitter.com/
 3. Click on create new app
 4. Use the credentials in R script to connect to twitter api and access Tweets
+5. Create file "twitter_token.csv" inside rscript folder with 4 headers: "api_key", "api_secret", "access_token", "access_token_secret" and their values

 # Install following packages to successfully run R script
 1. twitteR